 Still, it was packed with great fans for all three games and there is a good local flavor here that is difficult to find in any of the larger cities ballparks.
 Wear red if you want to fit in.

-There is little in the immediate vicinity of Mazda Stadium, but within a few minutes' walk are a number of small eateries that might make for good post-game choices, if you can get a seat.
+There is little in the immediate vicinity of Mazda Stadium, but within a few minutes’ walk are a number of small eateries that might make for good post-game choices, if you can get a seat.
 Hiroshima Station is not that far away, but even then, it is not the typical downtown that you see elsewhere in Japan.
-There's little nightlife around the station and not much worth seeing.
-Most of Hiroshima's interesting points are actually quite far from the ballpark, which is its weakest point.
+There’s little nightlife around the station and not much worth seeing.
+Still, most of Hiroshima’s interesting points are not that far from the ballpark when taking the tram.
 Do take the time to view the underground shopping area right next to the station though, as there are many Carp-related posters, including some on the poles which shows how crazy this town is about their team.